 The rest of the year there are usually trains operating on Tuesdays, Wednesdays, Thursdays, Saturdays and Sundays, with occasional services/events on Mondays and Fridays.

-There are five different timetables – marked blue, purple, pink, green and orange – which vary in the number of services, the times and how many steam and how many diesel trains there are.
+There are five different timetables – marked blue, purple, pink, green and red – which vary in the number of services, the times and how many steam and how many diesel trains there are.
 If you check the GWSR website it gives details of which colour timetable operates each day.

 How long is the Cotswold steam train ride?